If you are upgrading from version 0.8 or below, the internal port the partsbin listens to changed to 8080. Update your docker-compose.yml

 It’s free, open source with a liberal license (MIT), and easy to install via a Docker image, which can sit on a home server or on your lab PC.
 It is web based (using Blazor) and works reasonably well with tablets and mobile devices as well—landscape mode on an iPad works best otherwise some of the wider tables are a bit iffy.

-See the installation guide for detailed installation and upgrade instructions.
+Get it from Docker, or see the installation guide for detailed installation and upgrade instructions.

-By default, when installed using docker compose, partsbin will run on port 8080—access it via http://localhost:8080.
+, partsbin will run on port 8035—access it via http://localhost:8035.

 It’s totally self-hosted—I have no plans to develop any kind of security or user management, so you should make sure it’s restricted to your home/work network.